enenra/ersa/README.md

 ### Gameplay
 * Produce Research Material components in the Assembler.
-* Research a technology on the research tree by researching the blueprint for it in the Research Lab and providing it with enough Research Materials.
+* Research a technology on the tech tree by researching the blueprint for it in the Research Lab and providing it with enough Research Materials.
 * When held, this physical blueprint item will unlock the blocks and options for production and refining that were assigned to the technology associated with this blueprint.
 * In order to research the next technology on the tree, the previous technology's blueprint is required.
-* Blueprints must be stored in the Data Storage block, they cannot be stored in any other container.
+* Blueprints must be stored in the Data Storage block, they cannot be stored in any other container.*
 * Players can share blueprints with other players, or steal blueprints from other players, but holding them will not unlock the previous technologies in the research tree - only the ones contained within the blueprint.
 As a result, players cannot skip large parts of the research tree at a time.
-* Each player can only have a single Research Lab block in use at a time.
+* Each player can only have a single Research Lab block in use at a time. *

+*This is not yet implemented.

 ### Modding
 * This mod does not contain a research tree, but allows other modders to create their own research trees using this and Equinox' Extendable Research System's features in a streamlined manner.